NYSCA/GHHN Collections Needs Assessment Program

 Step 10: Submit your Application!

 The grant will support professional services for a collections consultant who will come to your organization for a half-day site visit focusing on a collections related topic.
-The consultant will discuss various areas of stewardship with the site including identifying your specific collections issues, suggesting and prioritizing basic steps to improve care of your collections.
+The consultant will discuss various areas of stewardship with the site, including identifying your specific collections issues and suggesting and prioritizing basic steps to improve care of your collections.
 A written report will follow the consultation.
 Maximum award: $650

-Applications will be accepted from chartered nonprofit museums, historical organizations or other cultural institutions either incorporated in or registered to do business in NYS, that own, care for and exhibit collections to the public.
+Applications will be accepted from chartered nonprofit museums, historical organizations, or other cultural institutions either incorporated in or registered to do business in NYS, that own, care for, and exhibit collections to the public.
 GHHN membership is not required.
 Sites and collections owned by New York State governmental agencies (village, town, county, state), federal, and religious institutions are ineligible.
 Organizations with budgets under $250,000 are strongly encouraged to apply.
-Organizations may apply once a year to each program (i.e., once to the Supplies program and once to the Site Assessment program).
-Priority consideration will be given to applicants who have not received prior funding from this site assessment program.

 What We Fund

-Scope of Consultancy: The consultant may discuss various areas of stewardship with the site including their specific collections issues, suggest and prioritize basic steps to improve care of their collections.
-These can include but are not limited to: storage solutions, policies and procedures, environmental controls, disaster preparedness planning, pest management, and consultations on specific material types.
-Consultancy may cover 3D objects only: paintings, drawings, watercolors, textiles (including costumes, domestic textiles and upholstery), furniture, sculpture, historical, ethnographic, and decorative objects, etc. Consultants must provide a written report with recommendations to be submitted to the site within 3 weeks of the visit.
+Scope of Consultancy: The consultant may discuss various areas of stewardship with the site, including their specific collections issues and may suggest and prioritize basic steps to improve care of their collections.
+These can include, but are not limited to: storage solutions, policies and procedures, environmental controls, disaster preparedness planning, pest management, and consultations on specific material types.
+Consultancy may cover 3D objects only: paintings, drawings, watercolors, textiles (including costumes, domestic textiles, and upholstery), furniture, sculpture, historical, ethnographic, and decorative objects, etc. Consultants must provide a written report with recommendations to be submitted to the site within 3 weeks of the visit.

-An awarded Site Assessment and final report must be completed before a new application is submitted.
+A final report for awarded Site Assessments must be completed before a new application is submitted.
 Consultant support will not exceed $500 and up to $150 of round-trip travel for a maximum award of $650.
 Only travel within New York State borders will be supported.
 Any consultation fee above $650 is the responsibility of the applicant.
 No match is required.

 What We Do Not Fund